 The iEvac® filters are a proprietary blend of materials specifically formulated to be effective against a wide range of particulate aerosols and gases.
 (Tests against gases are described above.)

-The iEvac particulate aerosol filtering element is rated as a P100 with a filtering efficiency of at least 99.97% will provide respiratory protection against all particulate aerosols.
+The iEvac particulate filter is a Pleated HEPA with a filtering efficiency of at least 99.97% will provide respiratory protection against all particulate aerosols.

 What are aerosols?
 Understood colloquially, the word ‘aerosol’ usually refers to an aerosol spray can or the spray that comes out of such a can.
 However, a particulate aerosol is not just a spray: an aerosol is a suspension of airborne particles, whether liquid droplets or solids.